-12.1 NPDES Permitting - REVISED
+12.1 NPDES Permitting

 WVDEP's Division of Water and Waste Management (DWWM) is responsible for issuing nonmining NPDES permits within the State.
 WVDEP's Division of Mining and Reclamation (DMR) develops NPDES permits for mining activities.
 As part of the permit review process, permit writers have the responsibility to incorporate the required TMDL WLAs into new or reissued permits.
-New facilities will be permitted in accordance with future growth provisions described in Section 9.
+New facilities will be permitted in accordance with future growth provisions described in Section 10.

 Both the permitting and TMDL development processes have been synchronized with the Watershed Management Framework cycle, intending that the TMDLs are completed just before the permit expiration/reissuance time frames.
-Permits for existing non-mining facilities in the Lower Ohio River watershed were reissued beginning in July 2019.
+In order to address priorities on the 303d list, WVDEP deviated from the framework for this TMDL project in Group E for the Big Sandy, Lower Ohio, and Twelvepole Creek watersheds.
+Because this TMDL was developed ahead of the scheduled sequence, implementation of this TMDL will be accomplished in the next reissuance.